bowtoes/NAeP/readme.md

 wisp filename.
 Most of these files (though not all for some reason) can be converted to ogg with [ww2ogg][ww2ogg], and then re-encoded into a playable form with [revorb][revorbc].

-## Plan
-* [x] Extract weem files embedded in wisp files.
-* [ ] Convert weem files to playable ogg files.
-* [ ] Allow to revorb unplayable ogg files.
-* [ ] Find and extract all weem files embedded and referenced in bank files.
 * [ ] Video extraction?
 Maybe.

-* [ ] All of the above stages executable differently through the use of command-line options.
+## Capabilities
+What the program can/will be able to do:
+1. [ ] Wisp Extraction:
+   * [x] Extract all weems embedded in arguments to separate, individual files.
+   * [ ] Extract all weems AND convert those weems to oggs.
+   * [ ] Convert all embedded weems to ogg files directly, without extracting them.
+2. [ ] Bank Extraction:
+    Same capabilities as wisp extraction, with one addition:
+   * [ ] Recursive extraction: search all passed bank files for weems referenced in other bank/wisp files passed on command-line.
+3. [ ] Weem-to-ogg Conversion:
+   * [ ] All passed weems (and extracted weems, if specified) are converted to ogg, either in-place or to separate files.
+4. [ ] Ogg Revorption:
+    * [ ] All passed oggs (and generated oggs, if specified) are revorbed, either in-place or to separate files (`..._revorb.ogg`).
+5. Videos:
+    * Maybe?
+If so then:
+      * [ ] Video extraction.
+      * [ ] Audio rip from videos, either embedded or from extracted.

 ## Build
 I only have a linux system and do not have convenient access to a Windows system, so